CristinaCod/World_Happiness_Report/README.md

 -- How happiness ratings have changed over between the years of 2019 and 2021 throughout 5 countries: Unites States, Finaland, Singapore, Ghana, and Colombia

 --Which factor has the greatest impact on happiness score

+**Communication Protocols:**
+Communication is on an add needed basis over Slack.
+Role assignments and expectations are worked out during class and the duties of each role are worked on as a team.
+We have also utilized office hours and the support of TA's for any questions that arise.
+If one team member works on a deliverable outside of class time they communicate that and notify the others when they are done over Slack.